 - Professional development

 - International Center

-- Fundable duration of stay: At least five days, up to a maximum of two months.
+- Fundable duration of stay: Depending on budget, at least five days.

 - A written agreement regarding the content and scope of the visit at TUM, the Mobility Agreement for Training, must be signed and submitted prior to departure.